 - To pick a specific order, scan the associated transaction number or tracking number.
 If you are unable to scan, you can also manually enter the value, then hit < Enter > on your keyboard.

 - To begin the order shown, tap Start Pick.

 - To skip to the next prioritized order, tap Skip Pick.
-Once all orders are skipped, there will be an option to 'Reset Pick' to the beginning of the list of pick jobs.
+Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the pick job list.

-- If a specific location is associated with the pick job, SmartScan will direct you to proceed to that location.
+- If a specific location is associated with the pick job, SmartScan directs you to proceed to that location.

-- The Pick SKU/UPC dialog box will open.
-Scan the 'Location' and 'SKU/UPC' for the first item, as well as any required track-by's, such as Lot Number or Serial Number.
+- Once the Pick SKU/UPC dialog box opens, scan the 'Location' and 'SKU/UPC' for the first item, as well as any required track-by's, such as Lot Number or Serial Number.

 - Enter the SKU 'Quantity', then tap Done.
-The line item will show a green check to indicate the inventory has been picked.
+The line item displays a green check to indicate the inventory has been picked.

-- Repeat Steps 5 and 6 until all items are picked.
-If you have multiple pages of line items to pick, tap one of the green arrows to navigate to the next or previous page of line items.
+- Repeat Steps 4 and 5 until all items are picked.
+If you have multiple pages of line items to pick, tap one of the bottom arrows to navigate to the next or previous page of line items.

 To unpick an item, select the appropriate line item, then tap Unpick SKU.
 Repeat the pick as needed.

-- Once you have completed the pick job, tap Finish Pick.
-A confirmation message will appear.
+- Once you complete the pick job, tap Finish Pick.
+A confirmation message appears.

-If you were unable to pick all items associated with the pick job and you have the 'Force Pick Complete' permission applied to your user role, the application will allow you to pick the partial inventory and prompt you to specify a reason.
-Once selected, tap Complete and you will receive the confirmation message.
+If you were unable to pick all items associated with the pick job and you have the 'Force Pick Complete' permission applied to your user role, the application allows you to pick the partial inventory and prompts you to specify a reason.
+Once selected, tap Complete to receive the confirmation message.

-Now that the pick is complete, the Pick Done Date column will populate with the appropriate data in the Find Orders grid and the order will display in the Pack module.
+Now that the pick is complete, the Pick Done Date column populates with the appropriate data in the Find Orders grid and the order populates in the Pack module.